Wynncraft-Veterans/website/src/content/subcommunities/-index.md

 ---
-title: Subcommunities
+title: Tools & Subcommunities
-description: A compilation of WynnCraft community discords useful for exploring various parts of the game.
+description: A compilation of WynnCraft community discords and other tools useful for exploring various parts of the game.
 ---